open/close all folders

 - Cantata In Coral And Ivory has different constellations from earth.
 The world also has four moons, which all affect a person's horoscope.

-- The Elder Scrolls has the thirteen birthsigns that the player can choose during character creation for certain bonuses.
-In Morrowind and Oblivion player may choose one of the signs as his birthsign in beginning of the game, while in Skyrim player may find one of the Standing Stones, representing each sign.
-The signs and their months are: Morning Star - The Ritual, Sun's Dawn - The Lover, First Seed - The Lord, Rain's Hand- The Mage, Second Seed - The Shadow, Midyear - The Steed, Sun's Height - The Apprentice, Last Seed - The Warrior, Heartfire - The Lady, Frostfall - The Tower, Sun's Dusk - The Atronach, Evening Star - The Thief and 13th Sign - The Serpent.
+- The series has thirteen birthsigns that the player can choose during character creation for certain bonuses.
+Some offer passive stat increases while others allow for a special power to be used, typically once per day.
+In Morrowind and Oblivion player may choose one of the signs as his birthsign in beginning of the game, while in Skyrim player may find and activate one of the Standing Stones, representing each sign.
+The signs and their months are: Morning Star - The Ritual, Sun's Dawn - The Lover, First Seed - The Lord, Rain's Hand- The Mage, Second Seed - The Shadow, Midyear - The Steed, Sun's Height - The Apprentice, Last Seed - The Warrior, Heartfire - The Lady, Frostfall - The Tower, Sun's Dusk - The Atronach, Evening Star - The Thief, and 13th Sign - The Serpent.

 - Final Fantasy XIV has the Twelve. a pantheon of twelve gods that correspond to an element, a month and a certain type of era.
 Players can pick one of them for an elemental bonus but this is more for flavor purposes.